Academy Award Best Pictures

 Best Actor - Facts & Trivia | Best Supporting Actor - Facts & Trivia | Winners Chart

-The Best Actor Academy Award: Facts and Trivia
+The Best Actor Academy Awards

 The Best Actor award should actually be titled "the best performance by an actor in a leading role."
 The same rules that govern the Best Actor category apply to the Best Actress category.
 (See the complete list of all Best Actor and Best Supporting Actor winners here)

-No male performer has yet won three Best Actor awards.
 Nine actors have won the Best Actor Oscar twice:

-Top Best Actor Oscar Winner/Nominee
+Top Best Actor Oscar

 Best Actor Wins